 Grab a piece of paper and your checkbook or credit card statements and, being as detailed as possible, write down every purchase that you made in the past three months.
 If you bought a cup of coffee, write it down.
 If you went to the grocery store, write it down.
 You get the idea!

 This step is very eye opening for a lot of people because they don’t realize how much money they’ve been spending on certain areas.
+When you’re feeling stuck, a financial advisor sales coach can help you see your situation more clearly.

 Step #2: Make Budget Categories